TORDA'S SPRING 2021 TEACHING

 1. You will be partnered up with someone in class and assigned one chapter from Antiracist Writing.
 In class the week we discuss the entire book, you and your partner(s) will have the chance to talk and select the five articles from that chapters bibliography that you would like to annotate.
 To do this, you will need to read the chapter and identify a list of citations included in the chapter.
 You will need to locate the articles using the library databases and the works cited list in Antiracist Writing.
 You have two weeks to complete this work.
 I will do my best to model for you what an annotation should look like.

-4. The following week, during our next synchronous meeting, on 21 October 2020, you and your partner(s) will need to be ready to contribute to the all-class discussion about what the field values.
+4. On 15 March 2022, you and your partner(s) will need to be ready to contribute to the all-class discussion about what the field values.
 Everyone is expected to participate.
+It is not a formal presentation, but a engaged discussion.

 What should a good annotation look like?